Let’s Start with a Few Basic but Key Crypto Concepts.

-You’ve heard of cryptocurrency or at least Bitcoin by now.
+You’ve heard of cryptocurrency and Bitcoin, Ethereum and NFTs are familiar sounding by now.
 It’s hard to ignore crypto as it grows in adoption and media coverage increases.
-This new type of currency is very polarizing – it’s loved by some, hated by others, and confusing to most.
+This new type of digital currency is very polarizing – it’s loved by some, hated by others, and confusing to almost everyone.

-This Guide will start off by explaining what a cryptocurrency is, discuss some advantages over traditional currencies, and outline the risks you need to be aware of before investing in it.
+This Beginners Guide will start off by explaining what a cryptocurrency is, some of the advantages over traditional fiat currencies, and outline the risks you need to be aware of before investing in or doing anything.

 Encryption is nothing new.
 The first recorded use of cryptography is in the year 1900 BC.
-We’ve been hiding messages from each other for at least 4 thousand years, if not longer.
+We’ve been hiding messages from each other for at least 4 thousand years.

-Today it’s defined as the process of encoding a message so that it can only be read by the sender and the intended recipient.
+Today encryption is defined as “the process of encoding a message so that it can only be read by the sender and the intended recipient”.
 In other words, as secret as possible.
-Whether an encrypted message is kept a secret is up to the owner because an encrypted message can only be decrypted by using the right key.
+Whether an encrypted message is kept a secret is up to the owner.
+An encrypted message can only be decrypted by using the right key.

-We all use encryption many times a day, as it’s used to keep most internet interactions secure.
+We all use encryption many times a day.
+It’s used to keep internet interactions secure.
 Using a particular type of encryption technology called SSL allows you to interact safely and securely with your bank online and other websites.
-In fact, we’re using encryption right now.
+We’re using encryption right now.

 - A Medium of Exchange (buy things with it)